ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 identified by opaque "batch IDs", allocated in an arbitrary fashion by the Leader.

-To get the aggregate of a batch, the Collector issues a query specifying the batch ID of interest (see {{query}}).
-The Collector may not know which batch ID it is interested in; in this case, it can also issue a query of type `current_batch`, which allows the Leader to select a recent batch to aggregate.
+The Collector will not know the set of batch IDs available for collection.
+To get the aggregate of a batch, the Collector issues a query, which does not include any information specifying a particular batch (see {{query}}).
+The Leader selects a recent batch to aggregate.
 The Leader MUST select a batch that has not yet been associated with a collection job.

 In addition to the minimum batch size common to all query types, the configuration may include a parameter `max_batch_size` that determines maximum